 Rat borne disease spread in the home

-The chief vector for rat borne disease transmission to people is through rat droppings.
+The chief vector for rat-borne disease transmission to people is through rat droppings.
 Pensacola Rats do not have an extremely civil sense of waste elimination.
 They are out of control!
 They do not consider your preferences when they choose where to make use of the toilet.
 The unfortunate result is, that they typically do so all over your home.
-This consists of locations like your attic, countertops, closets, beneath furniture, inside walls and vents.
+This consists of locations like your attic, countertops, closets, beneath furniture, inside walls, and vents.
 Any time feces builds up from any type of sort of animal, the threat of disease transmission to people and family pets increases.

 Rats Transmit Hantavirus

-Rats can transmit the highly contagious virus called the hantavirus.
+Rats can transmit a highly contagious virus called the hantavirus.
 This disease can be passed to human beings when they come into contact with rat droppings, urine, or nesting materials.
 This threat makes it vital to control your rat infestation.
-If you venture into a rat infested attic and mingle with animal waste, or you have a water leak that spreads out through rat urine or droppings, the hantavirus can end up being aerosolized and enter your lungs with the air you take in.
+If you venture into a rat-infested attic and mingle with animal waste, or you have a water leak that spreads out through rat urine or droppings, the hantavirus can end up being aerosolized and enter your lungs with the air you take in.

 The hantavirus symptoms look like that of the typical flu virus: fever, muscle ache, tiredness, impaired breathing, chills, etc. There is no known cure for the hantavirus, and signs really need to pass normally.
 If you contract the infection in this fashion, it is very important to control access to yourself from family and friends until the infectious period can pass (typically around 2 weeks).